Skip to main content

 3. Graduation Rate (High Schools)

 For high schools, graduating students is the minimum standard of success.
 A school that teaches well but loses a quarter of its students before they finish is failing a significant portion of its population.
-Graduation rate accounts for 20% of the DataScore for high schools.
+Graduation rate data on OpenSchoolData comes from EDFacts and is reported at the district level.
 The top schools by graduation rate achieve 98-100%.

 4. Student-Teacher Ratio

-While not directly part of the DataScore formula, student-teacher ratio is strongly correlated with outcomes, especially in elementary grades.
-Schools with ratios below 15:1 tend to have higher proficiency rates and stronger growth.
+Student-teacher ratio is strongly correlated with outcomes, especially in elementary grades.
+Schools with ratios below 15:1 tend to have higher proficiency rates.
+This data comes directly from NCES CCD at the school level.
 See our analysis of what constitutes a good student-teacher ratio.

 What Doesn't Matter as Much as You Think